jorgebucaran/fisher/README.md

 ### Using the fishfile

-Whenever you add or remove a package from the command line we'll write to a text file in `~/.config/fish/fishfile`.
+Whenever you add or remove a package from the command-line, we'll write to a text file in `~/.config/fish/fishfile`.
 This is your fishfile.
 It lists every package that is currently installed on your system.
 You should add this file to your dotfiles or version control if you want to reproduce your configuration on a different system.

 You can edit this file to add or remove packages and run `fisher` to commit your changes.
 Only the packages listed in this file will be installed after `fisher` returns.
 If a package is already installed, it will be updated.
 Everything after a `#` symbol (comments) will be ignored.